phac-nml/beave/README.md

 #### Without Conda

-To build and install the Python package you must have the following python packages, `scikit-build-core` and `nanobind` which can be installed with `pip install nanobind scikit-build-core[pyproject]`.

-Users can run simply run `pip install .` to install the package.
+Users can install beave from pypi, by simply running `pip install beave`.
+If you wish to compile the project from its source code simply enter `pip install .` in the source code directory.

 Developers can run `pip install -ve .[dev]` or `pip install -Ceditable.rebuild=true -ve .[dev]`.
 Further examples can be found in the nanobind documentation here: [nanobind packaging](https://nanobind.readthedocs.io/en/latest/packaging.html).
 The `--no-build-isolation` is not included as running `uv pip install` with the `--no-build-isolation` flag tells uv to ignore the `build-system.requires` section from the `pyproject.toml`.